Aixufey/Aixufey/README.md

 ### 🧑‍💻 About Me :
 Frontend & App development<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- Working on cross-platform, iOS development and research methods.
+- Working on my Bachelor's thesis and on a journey to become a proficient full-stack developer.

 ---